-A USDA FSIS certificate must accompany each shipment of meat and poultry and/or processed animal products.
+Each shipment of meat, poultry, or processed animal products must include a USDA FSIS certificate.
 Venezuela accepts imports from all FSIS-approved plants for meat products with existing market access to Venezuela.
 All federally inspected meat and poultry plants are eligible to export to Venezuela.
 Importers must have an import permit before shipping unprocessed meat and poultry products.